 ABOUT TIDE CAMP

+Applications for TIDE Camp are due by April 14.
 Students must have completed at least one year of high school and not yet graduated prior to the camp.
 Those entering 9th grade or recent graduates are not eligible for TIDE Camp.